gioodm/gioodm.github.io/content/project/intra-axonal-heterogeneity/index.md

   preview_only: false
 ---

-Investigating the impact of myelination variations along a single axon on action potential (AP) conduction
+Investigating the impact of myelination variations along a single axon on action potential (AP) conduction.

 ### Summary